-First summer that two week-long New Leaders Weeks are held.
-Attendees include grantees from rural and urban schools whose training fees were waived altogether, and recipients of SEED Fellowship Grants that offset the cost of SEED in their schools.
+For the first time, two week-long New Leaders Weeks are held.
+Attendees included grantees from rural and urban schools whose training fees were waived altogether and recipients of SEED Fellowship Grants that offset the cost of SEED in their schools.

 National SEED Facebook page launches.